BlogEmail marketing best practicesEmail preview text best practices for more opens & engagement

 Take a note from movie marketers’ playbook and create different text for various subscriber segments.

-Use your CRM’s merge capabilities to add dynamic content to your preview text to further customize each subscriber’s experience and maximize the chances that they’ll open your message.
+Use your CRM’s merge capabilities to add dynamic content to your preview text.
+This will further customize each subscriber’s experience and maximize the chances that they’ll open your message.

 Also, stay attuned to changes in consumer behaviors and preferences and shift your strategy to take advantage of new opportunities.
 Monitor social media, track current events and review your proprietary data for insights into what topics are likely to resonate with your subscribers.